By: Marilyn L. Davis

 We’re Stressed in Early Recovery

-Stress in early recovery is often increased because we just want a way out and don’t like our feelings – overwhelmed, confused, and at a loss about what actions to take to relieve the stress.
+Feeling stressed in our early recovery is predictable, and most of us just want a way to deal with it without a relapse.
+We’re overwhelmed, confused, and usually, at a loss about what to do next.
 While we realize that relapsing will only add more stress, we still just want some relief.

 Fiona Wood, writing in Six Impossible Things, describes us as: “Stress level: extreme.
 It’s like she was a jar with the lid screwed on too tight, and inside the jar were pickles, angry pickles, and they were fermenting, and about to explode.”